Global climate policy: Why 2021 is the 'biggest year ever' | DW | 03.02.2021

 In his first days as US President, Joe Biden signed a flurry of executive orders to tackle climate change.
 With all the world's major economies now committed to cutting emissions, DW looks at what we can expect in 2021.

-After four years of former US President Donald Trump's pushback on climate change policy, President Joe Biden has lost no time in setting a climate neutral target for the US of 2050.
+After four years of former US President Donald Trump's pushback on climate change policy, President Joe Biden has lost no time in setting a climate-neutral target for the US by 2050.
 The new president has also announced an international climate change conference for Earth Day, April 22, solidifying his commitment to global cooperation.

 With Biden in the White House, 2021 "is likely to be the biggest year ever for climate change policy," according to Tim Gore of the Brussels-based green think tank The Institute for European Environmental Policy.

 Last year already saw big steps forward.
-By the end of 2020, two thirds of the world's emitters had pledged to cut emissions in the long term.
-The landmark Paris Agreement signed by 195 countries in 2015, committing to limit global temperature increases to maximum 2 degree Celsius above pre-industrial levels, also came into effect in 2020.
+By the end of 2020, two-thirds of the world's emitters had pledged to cut emissions in the long term.
+The landmark Paris Agreement signed by 195 countries in 2015, committing to limit global temperature increases to maximum 2 degrees Celsius above pre-industrial levels, also came into effect in 2020.

 Under President Joe Biden, the US has matched the pledges of many other global emitters